nanderv/SS/README.md

 The exercise is now as follows.
- 1. Think about what data structures you require while parsing the ANDL files, e.g. what do you need to map names of places to BDD variables?
+ 1. Think about what data structures you require while parsing the ANDL files, e.g. what do you need to map names of places to BDD variables, or how are you going to store the initial marking?
  1. Write/download whatever code for these datastructures is necessary, and declare those data structures in [`andl_context_t`](https://github.com/Meijuh/MACS2/blob/master/src/andl.h),